Minor in Banking

 About

-The Minor in Banking program provides students with a comprehensive understanding of the banking industry and prepares them for banking, finance, and economics careers.
-It can be completed in as few as 21 credit hours.
-Non-business majors must also complete 12 credit hours of prerequisite courses to finish the program.
+The Minor in Banking at Fort Hays State University offers students a solid foundation in the banking industry, preparing them for careers in banking, finance, and economics.
+The minor can be completed in as few as 21 credit hours.
+Non-business majors are required to complete an additional 12 credit hours of prerequisite courses.

 Why pursue a Minor in Banking at Fort Hays State University?

-The program focuses on commercial banking with three regularly scheduled courses.
-This extensive curriculum goes beyond standard finance courses, providing students with specialized knowledge in the nuances of banking operations, risk management, and decision-making processes.
+The minor emphasizes commercial banking through three regularly scheduled courses, offering a curriculum that extends beyond standard finance education.
+Students gain specialized knowledge in banking operations, risk management, and strategic decision-making.

-In a unique distinction from other banking programs, FHSU is affiliated with the Robbins Banking Institute, a center dedicated to providing students with authentic experiences and industry connections.
-The Institute connects students with banking professionals, offering valuable networking opportunities and exposure to actual applications of banking principles.
+What sets this program apart is its affiliation with the Robbins Banking Institute—a center dedicated to providing real-world experiences and industry connections.
+The Institute links students with banking professionals, offering valuable networking opportunities and firsthand exposure to the practical application of banking principles.

 Who is this program for?